novaua/ExternalSort/README.md

 Merge sort input of 1 MB took : 0.03 s, speed 28,63 MB/s
 Total work of 1 MB took : 3.56 s, speed 287,71 KB/s
 ```
-Oh it works!
+It works, so far so good.
 If we look ito the output file it may look like
 ```
 14261. 'em
 11021. 'mid